sqshq/note/wiki/docs/Big Data/Big Data.md

 Applications: which makes big data valuable.

 Big data -> better models -> higher precision

+The combination of a growing torrent of data and on-demand (e.g.cloud) computing has launched the data field.

 ### 2 Characteristics of Big Data and Dimensions of Scalability